d-rita/Github-Repos/README.md

-## Trending Repos - Gemography Frontend Challenge:
+## Trending Repos - GitHub Users API:

 ## Project description:
  - Implement a small webapp that will list the most starred Github repos that were created in the last 30 days using the GitHub API.